Finding the Best Places to Retire Since 2006!

 Cons: Monarch Hill Renewable Energy Park, locally known as Mt.
 Trashmore, is a 225-foot high landfill site located between Coconut Creek and Deerfield Beach.
 It occasionally emits odors.

-Notes: The city is racially diverse and has more than doubled in size during the last 10 to 15 years.
+Notes: The city is racially diverse and has grown by 14% in the last decade.
 It is known as the "Butterfly Capital of the World."

 Recommended as a Retirement Spot?
 Yes

 Named Pascua Florida by Juan Ponce De Leon, the Sunshine State did not enter the Union until March 3, 1845.
 Balmy mild winters began attracting snowbirds to the state in the late 19th century.
 Retirees continue to flock to the state.
 It's not hard to see why tourism has become the leading industry.